Manager of Global Variable Suspension in Chassis Engineering

 Ford Motor Company

-Ms. Bazil is also very active in the recruitment and retention of women at Ford.
-She is the lead recruiter for the Society of Women Engineer (SWE) recruiting team and a leader of the Women in Product Development employee resource group.
-She is active in the SWE-Detroit professional section and has been a national officer of the Society.
+As an advocate for women throughout her career, she is a recruiter for the Society of Women Engineers (SWE) and a leader of the Women in Product Development employee resource group.
+She is a lifetime member of SWE, is active in the SWE-Detroit professional section and served as a national officer.

 Ford Motor Company